Hi! I'm Binghao, a research fellow in Artificial Intelligence (AI) for healthcare at UCL Cancer Institute.

 About Me

-My name is Binghao Chai (柴Chái, 秉浩Bǐng Hào), I am a research fellow in Artificial Intelligence (AI) for healthcare at UCL Cancer Institute (Flanagan Lab).
-Prior to this, I worked at Queen Mary University of London (QMUL) as a postdoctoral computer vision scientist at Draviam Lab under the Innovation UK Knowledge Transfer Partnership (KTP) scheme with ZEISS.
-I was awarded my PhD degree in Computer Science and Digital Pathology from University College London (UCL) under the supervision of Dr Kevin Bryson and Dr Nischalan Pillay.
+Binghao Chai (柴 秉浩) is a Research Fellow in Artificial Intelligence (AI) for Healthcare at UCL Cancer Institute (Flanagan Lab).
+His research focuses on the development and application of AI and computer vision techniques for digital pathology and cancer diagnostics.
+Prior to this, he was a Postdoctoral Computer Vision Scientist at Queen Mary University of London (QMUL), working at Draviam Lab under the UKRI Innovate UK Knowledge Transfer Partnership (KTP) scheme in collaboration with ZEISS.
+He earned his PhD in Computer Science and Digital Pathology from University College London (UCL), supervised by Dr Kevin Bryson and Prof Nischalan Pillay.
+He also holds an MSc (Software Engineering) from UCL and a BSc (Computer Science) from the University of Manchester.

-My research interests are applied-AI/ML, biomedical imaging, computational pathology and cell biology imaging analysis.
-I take an entrepreneurial approach to my career and all single work, and I have driven change and innovation in every role by focusing on key goals and applying a growth mindset.
+Binghao's research interests are applied-AI/ML, biomedical imaging, computational pathology and cell biology imaging analysis.
+He takes an entrepreneurial approach to his career and all single work, and he has driven change and innovation in every role by focusing on key goals and applying a growth mindset.

 Research